ashiqdev/bookshare/README.md

   <img alt="ShareBook" src="./packages/client/src/assets/images/boilogo.png" />
 </a>

-# ShareBook - Buy or sell books
+# ShareBook - Buy or Sell books

 A platform where you can buy/sell used or unused books